louisfaury/cruxponent/content/post/mdp_basics.md

 $$

 #### Policies
-A _policy_ $\pi=(d_1, \ldots, d_T)$ is a sequence of decision rules -- the
-different spaces of policies being denoted $\Pi^{\text{MD}}$, $\Pi^{\text{MR}}$, $\Pi^{\text{HD}}$ and $\Pi^{\text{HR}}$.
+A _policy_ $\pi=(d_1, \ldots, d_T, \ldots)$ is a sequence (potentially infinite) of decision rules -- the different spaces of policies being denoted $\Pi^{\text{MD}}$, $\Pi^{\text{MR}}$, $\Pi^{\text{HD}}$ and $\Pi^{\text{HR}}$.
 History-dependent, randomised policies are the most general and can represent any decision-making agent.
-It is however clear that they might not be the easiest to handle and represent, as they might require infinite memory.
+They might not be the easiest to handle and represent, as they might require infinite memory.
 Arguably the most basic policy sub-class is the one of _stationary_ policies, denoted $\mathcal{S}^{\text{MD}}$.
 An agent playing with a stationary policy applies at each time step the same decision-rule:
 $$
 		\pi\in\mathcal{S}^{\text{MD}} \Longrightarrow \pi = (d, d, \ldots), \text{ where }d\in\mathcal{D}^\text{MD}\\; .
 $$
-We will see that in our case, this light-weight policy class is actually _enough_ to solve an MDP.
+We will see that this  light-weight policy class is actually _enough_ to solve an MDP (at least for the objective that we care about).
 This will make finding an _optimal_ policy (whatever that means for now) reasonable from a computational standpoint.